Infineon/mtb-example-psoc4-gpio/README.md

 ## Operation

-1. Connect the Reference pin (P2.0) to logic LOW externally using a jumper wire.
+1. Connect the Reference pin to logic LOW externally using a jumper wire.
+For PSoC&trade; 4 HVMS kits, connect the reference pin to logic HIGH externally using a jumper wire.

 2. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.